patrickjohncollins/patrickjohncollins.github.io/en/great-software-dev-management.md

 * Expresses enthusiasm, positivity, humor, kindness.
 * Communicates clearly and effectively.
 * Remains calm under pressure.
-* Sell the project
-* Leads the project
-* Manages the project
-* Assures quality
+* Admits mistakes and discourages placing blame.

 ## Salesmanship Skills

-* Understands the business model & business processes, organizational structure, and internal politics.
+* Understands the business model, business processes, organizational structure, and internal politics.
 * Establishes and maintains positive relationships with stakeholders and enablers.
 * Proactively communicates the project vision, roadmap, milestones, progress, and organizational benefits.
 * Seeks to offer a competitive advantage and operational efficiency to the organization.